-This includes all sport, training and competition activities as well as all in-person fundraising events.
+This includes all in-person sport, training and competition activities as well as all in-person fundraising events.

 Among the state and regional events impacted by this announcement are: